umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 > ***NOTE:** The following troubleshooting is for Umbraco Cloud projects using Courier.*
 >
-> *Documentation for how to troubleshoot these type of issues when you project is using Deploy is underway.*
+> *Documentation for how to troubleshoot these type of issues when your project is using Deploy is underway.*

 On some occassions it's possible that you'll encounter an "Error in Courier files containing site structure".
 This usually means that two Courier files are created for the same content type.